hashicorp/packer/website/source/docs/builders/amazon-ebsvolume.html.md

     Default `false`.

 -   `enhanced_networking` (boolean) - Enable enhanced
-    networking (SriovNetSupport) on HVM-compatible AMIs.
+    networking (SriovNetSupport and ENA) on HVM-compatible AMIs.
 If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.

 -   `iam_instance_profile` (string) - The name of an [IAM instance